 As cool as a legit laundry room sounded, it almost felt like more than we needed.
-Maybe it’s the former New Yorkers in us that still feel like the Trumps for having laundry in the house at all.
+Maybe it’s the former New Yorkers in us that still feel extremely fancy for having laundry in the house at all.
 Even when Clara was a baby (when laundry seemed to multiply and there were cloth diapers in the mix) we were well practiced in doing laundry in small spaces.
 Spaces where dirty laundry couldn’t ever accumulate on the floor because it was also our entryway (which we thought was a good thing – it kept us on top of it).
 We’ve actually never had a dedicated laundry room that was big enough for us to fold or iron in it (even growing up), so it felt just fine to carry the basket into our bedroom and sort/fold in there since it’s what we have always known.
 Which might explain why going through the trouble and expense of carving out a dedicated laundry room still felt like it was solving a problem that wasn’t really a big deal to us.

 And then Lesley went and rocked our world.
 On Facebook she left a comment pointing out that if we moved the storage door where the appliances currently are we’d see a window that’s in the future bunk-room from the hall…

 …which suddenly made that hugely appealing to us since that side of the hall is extra dark.
 See how the natural light goes away halfway down the hall since the last places that allow it to filter into the hallway are Clara’s room and the guest room below?